 "You'll never be too old to rock a stage."

-When oral cancer threatened to leave Rikki Rockett speechless, the drummer for Poison found an immunotherapy clinical trial.
+When oral cancer threatened to leave Rikki Rockett speechless, the drummer for Poison found an immunotherapy clinical trial with a PD-1 checkpoint inhibitor.
+As of June 2020, Rikki has been cancer-free for over three years.

 Immunotherapy patient stories are part of the Cancer Research Institute's Answer to Cancer Patient Education Program.
 We're proud to premiere these five videos during our Seventh Annual Cancer Immunotherapy Month.